isomerpages/sndgo-snt/_working-adults/Free Webinars/Digital Transformation for Leaders .md

 **Date:** 17 February, Thursday
 <br> **Time:** 12pm - 1pm

-Digital transformation is more than just a buzzword. <br>
+Digital transformation is more than just a buzzword.
 Pick up practical tips on how to formulate a strategy and understand your organisation’s culture – while avoiding common pitfalls – with this webinar.